The urge. The tingle. The tiny voice in your head. These are all ways your intuition is talking to you.

 3. On making the best decision — immediately

-Some car buyers took plenty of time to analyze and pour over all of the information about numerous car choices.
+Some car buyers took plenty of time to analyze all of the information about numerous car choices.
 They were satisfied with their purchase decision only 25% of the time.

 What is an intuitive approach?

-In the book The Power of Intuition, author Gary Klein suggests that, actually, roughly 90% of our critical decisions are made using intuition.
+Gary Klein, author of The Power of Intuition suggests that roughly 90% of our critical decisions are actually made using intuition.

 What are your thoughts on the true intuitive meaning?
 How have you experienced intuition?